UTSA vs. UAB NCAA Football Odds, Plays and Insights | November 20, 2021

 UAB Stats and Trends

-- The Blazers have been underdogs by 5 points or more one time this year and have not covered the spread once.
+- UAB has played 10 games, with six wins against the spread.

+- This year, the Blazers have one ATS win in two games as an underdog of 4.5 points or more.

-- UAB's games this year have hit the over on three of nine set point totals (33.3%).
+- UAB's games this year have eclipsed the over/under in 33.3% of its opportunities (three times in nine games with a set point total).

-- UAB is 6-1 against the spread and 7-1 overall in games when it records more than 19.0 points.
+- UAB is 6-1 against the spread and 7-1 overall in games when it scores more than 19.0 points.

-- This season the Blazers have 14 turnovers, six fewer than the Roadrunners have takeaways (20).
+- The Blazers have turned the ball over 14 times, six fewer times than the Roadrunners have forced turnovers (20).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.